Staci’s Travel Tips

 Airplanes

-Let me begin with what I call my “Standard Flight Prayer” since I am someone who prays.
-I’ve shared this with many an anxious traveler – maybe it will help calm your nerves too.
+Let me begin with what I call my “Standard Flight Prayer” which I’ve shared with many an anxious traveler —maybe it will help calm your nerves too.

 I’ve been praying these words on every tarmac I’ve graced for as long as I can remember.
 The last two items I added after mishaps in each category.
-Future modifications will depend on future travels.
 [Smile.]

-I never wear denim or restricting fabrics and prefer elastic waistbands for on flights.
+I never wear denim or restricting fabrics.
 I always dress in multiple layers that can be removed easily.
-Once I know I’ll be seated for a while, I take off my shoes, maybe put on slippers.
-For flights over a few hours, I wear compression socks.
-And, I always take a change of clothes in my carry on bag.
+Once I know I’ll be seated for a while, I take off my shoes and maybe put on slippers.
+For long flights, I might wear compression socks.
+A change of underwear is handy sometimes.

-Before settling in for slumber, I make a trip to the bathroom and wash my face and brush my teeth just like I would at home.
-Sleeping in an upright position isn’t exactly easy for anyone, but a neck pillow, eye mask and earplugs make it a whole lot more likely you’ll catch some Z’s.
-Sometimes I even skip meals so that I can get more sleep.
+Before settling in for slumber, I make a trip to the bathroom, wash my hands, take out my contact lenses, and brush my teeth.
+Sleeping in an upright position isn’t easy for anyone, but a neck pillow, eye mask, and earplugs make it a whole lot more likely.
+Sometimes I even skip meals to get more sleep.

 Health & Wellness

-If you suffer from motion sickness (think bumpy winding roads, choppy water) the best remedy I’ve tried is Relief Band Voyager.
+If you suffer from motion sickness (winding roads, choppy water) the best remedy I’ve tried is Relief Band Voyager.
 It actually zaps you with a low-level electrical current that talks to your nerve, which apparently talks to your stomach.
 It’s helped me get through some heavy seas while sailing and if you have bad motion sickness, you might consider giving it a try.
-Be sure if you purchase Dramamine to get the non-drowsy formula unless you want to sleep through your journey!
-Others seem to like the Sea-Band bracelets, which can also be purchased as at most pharmacies.
+Be certain if you purchase Dramamine to get the non-drowsy formula unless you want to sleep through your journey!
+Others seem to like the Sea-Band bracelets.

 Be sure you have some kind of travel insurance that covers both medical needs and your trip cost in case you need to cancel, depart early or something else goes wrong.